J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Introduction

 \section{Introduction}

-Globular Clusters (GCs) are ubiquitous compact stellar systems found in most galaxies with stellar masses M$_{star}$ > 10$^{8}$ M$_\odot$ (e.g. \citealt{usher2019sluggs}).
+Globular Clusters (GCs) are ubiquitous compact stellar systems found in most galaxies with stellar masses M$_{star}$ > 10$^{6.8}$ M$_\odot$ (e.g. \citealt{eadie2022clearing}).
 Some of these objects are among the oldest objects in the universe \citep{Larsen2001} with typical ages larger than 10\,Gyr \citep[]{strader2005extragalactic, chies2011optical}.
 The investigation of GCs can shed light on how galaxies form and evolve through time, since these objects can be used to study galaxy assembly, star formation history, and galaxy chemical evolution, among other topics \citep{Brodie2006, beasley20}.
-As discussed in \cite{Brodie2006}, the typical mass of GCs is between 10$^{4}$ and 10$^{6}$ M$_\odot$ and the size of the GC population in a galaxy is a function of galaxy luminosity, ranging from none to a few in dwarf galaxies up to more than 10000 in cD galaxies.
+As discussed in \cite{Brodie2006}, the typical mass of GCs is between 10$^{4}$ and 10$^{6}$ M$_\odot$ and the size of the GC population in a galaxy is a function of galaxy luminosity, ranging from none to a few in dwarf galaxies up to more than 10000 in cD galaxies \citep{alamo2017specific}.

-A well described property of the globular cluster population of a massive galaxy is its optical color bimodality, showing that there are subpopulations of these class of objects in most massive galaxies.
-The bimodality in GC colors is believed to occur due to differences in ages, metallicities or both \citep{Brodie2006,lee2018nonlinear}.
-It might also be important to take into account non-linear effects in the color-metallicity relations brought by the horizontal-branch morphology in the optical-bands \citep{yoon2006explaining,cantiello2007metallicity,lee2018nonlinear,fahrion2020fornax}.
+A well-described property of the globular cluster population of a massive galaxy is its optical color bimodality, showing that there are subpopulations of this class of objects in most massive galaxies \citep{peng2006acs}.
+The bimodality in GC colors is believed to occur due to differences in metallicities.
+However, age effects and a combination of age and metallicities effects might also play an important role \citep{Brodie2006,lee2018nonlinear}.
+It might also be important to take into account non-linear effects in the color-metallicity relations brought by the horizontal-branch morphology in the optical-bands \citep{richtler2005some,yoon2006explaining,cantiello2007metallicity,yoon2011nonlinearb,chung2016nonlinear,lee2018nonlinear, villaume2019new,lee2020nonlinear,kim2021nonlinear}.
 Spectroscopic studies have shown that the blue subpopulations of GCs are more metal-poor than the red populations \citep{beasley20082df,usher2012sluggs}.
 From chemical evolution models of galaxies as well as from observations, it is known that in dwarf irregular galaxies and low mass galaxies GCs tend to be metal-poor and blue \citep{lotz2004colors}.
+The fact that most galaxies tend to have sub-populations of GCs can be explained by a hierarchical formation: to form a massive system, many small systems are merged throughout time.
+We note that \textit{optical/NIR} colors of GC candidates do not have such bimodal distribution in most galaxies, except for NGC 3115, which seems bimodal (\citealt{brodie2012},\citealt{Cantiello2014}) in any color and metallicity studied (see \citealt{cantiello2007metallicity,Blakeslee2012,Cantiello2014,Cho2016}).